Goethe's Faust

 The first appearance of the work in print was Faust, a Fragment, published in 1790.
 Goethe completed a preliminary version of what is now known as Part One in 1806.
 Its publication in 1808 was followed by the revised 1828–29 edition, the last to be edited by Goethe himself.

 Goethe finished writing Faust, Part Two in 1831; it was published posthumously the following year.
 In contrast to Faust, Part One, the focus here is no longer on the soul of Faust, which has been sold to the devil, but rather on social phenomena such as psychology, history and politics, in addition to mystical and philosophical topics.
 The second part formed the principal occupation of Goethe's last years.

 Nomenclature

 The original 1808 German title page of Goethe's play read simply: "Faust. / Eine Tragödie" ("Faust. / A Tragedy").
-The addition of "erster Teil" (in English, "Part One") was retrospectively applied by publishers when the sequel was published in 1832 with a title page which read: "Faust. / Der Tragödie zweiter Teil" ("Faust. / The Tragedy's Second Part").
+The addition of "erster Teil" (in English, "Part One") was retroactively applied by publishers when the sequel was published in 1832 with a title page which read: "Faust. / Der Tragödie zweiter Teil" ("Faust. / The Tragedy's Second Part").

 The two plays have been published in English under a number of titles, and are usually referred to as Faust, Parts One and Two.